Giuliano clan

 The Giuliano clan is a powerful Neapolitan Camorra clan originating in the Forcella district of Naples.
+From the 1970s to the mid-1980s, the clan was the most powerful group of the Camorra in the city of Naples.

 History

 The clan was founded by Pio Vittorio Giuliano (1926 - September 27, 2009), known as ‘o padrino in the early post-war years, primarily dedicated to cigarette smuggling.
 He had 11 children, among them Luigi, Erminia, Guglielmo, Carmine, and Raffaele Giuliano.

 Since the 1950s, the organization started to accumulate a huge fortune.
 In fact, Pio Vittorio was considered one of the richest cigarette smugglers of Naples in the time, at its heyday the cigarette traffic alone gave to the Giuliano clan over 200 million lire a week.

 In the mid-1970s Luigi Giuliano, known as O rre (the king), replaced his father as head of the clan, making him the most powerful Camorra boss for the next 20 years.

 The Giuliano family was widely known for their luxurious lifestyle.
 Family members were always seen in the company of influential people in trendy nightclubs.
 In the 1980s, photos of the former football player Diego Maradona posing with some of the sons of Pio Vittorio inside a huge shell-shaped bathtub with golden taps in one of the villas of the Giuliano family made the international newspaper headlines.
 In fact, Maradona was seen numerous times in the company of the Giulianos in parties, nightclubs and weddings.